timo/zasim/docs/cagen.rst

 :class:`ExtraStats`
     compiles extra statistics, such as a histogram of the different cell states

-All of those classes are used to initialise a :class:`WeaveStepFunc` object, which can then target a configuration object with the method :meth:`WeaveStepFunc.set_target`.
+All of those classes are used to initialise a :class:`StepFunc` object, which can then target a configuration object with the method :meth:`StepFunc.set_target`.

 This package is split into multiple modules: